the-alchemist88/Cpp_helper_codes/Classes/composition_notes.md

 # Composition(Containment)

-Composition means that a class has data members of another class type.
+Composition features apply if a class has data members of another class type.
 It differs from nested types.
 Nested type means that the definition of a class is contained within another class definition.
 Terms used for denoting classes which are in compostion relationship are - Member and Owner.
-Basic features to know about composition:
+Fundemantal fetures of composition are explained below:

 1) Member's interface is not directly attached to the Owner's interface, but Member's functions can be called inside Owner's functions.
 ```